UkuLoskit/detest/README.rst

                 print(test_case)

-Xunit parser can also be used in situations where XML must be safely processed from untrusted sources.
+Xunit Parser can also be used in situations where XML from unstrusted sources must be safely processed.

-For example, you can use Xunit Parser in conjunction with the excellent `defusedxml`:
+For example, you can use Xunit Parser in conjunction with the excellent `defusedxml` library:

     >>> import defusedxml
     >>> test_suites = XunitParser(elementree_class=defusedxml.ElementTree).parse('my.xml')